Boodogs/uwhpsc---clone/notes/project.rst

 **Part 2**

-In Lab 19 the heat equation will be discussed along with an IPython notebook illustrating how solutions behave and two numerical methods for approximating the solution.
+In :ref:`lab19` the heat equation will be discussed along with an IPython notebook illustrating how solutions behave and two numerical methods for approximating the solution.